 Help Pay for Your Education with Grants

-Federal, state or local grant funds do not have to be repaid
+Federal, state or local grant funds generally do not have to be repaid

 Federal Pell Grant

-Pell Grants are awarded to help you pay for your undergraduate education after high school.
+Pell Grants are awarded to help undergraduates (students who have not earned a Bachelor or Professional Degree) pay for their education after high school.
 For many students, these grants provide a “foundation” of financial aid to which aid from other federal and non-federal sources may be added.
 Grants generally do not have to be repaid.
-Awards may range up to $5,645 for two semesters.
+Awards may range up to $5,645 per academic year.

 Federal Supplemental Education Opportunity Grants (SEOG)

-This is a grant to help you pay for your education after high school.
+The FSEOG Grant is a grant to help pay for a student’s education after high school.
 It is for undergraduates only.
-You could get up to $4,000 per year, depending on your need, the availability of SEOG funds at your school and the amount of other aid you receive.
+A student could get up to $4,000 per academic year, depending on need, the availability of FSEOG funds at CMC, and the amount of other aid awarded.

 Money made available from the Colorado General Assembly to help you pay for your education.
 State grants include: